 Sorry, but it does NOT teach how to make instant cash, we actually talk a lot about how much effort and time it takes!

-Darren invited Chris to help him write this book because while Darren has a ton of experience in making money directly from blogs, Chris’ speciality is in creating blogs as business assets – making money because of blogging rather than directly from it.
+Darren invited Chris to help him write this book because while Darren has a ton of experience in making money directly from blogs, Chris’ specialty is creating blogs as business assets – making money because of blogging rather than directly from it.
 This is through techniques such as using content marketing to generate offline sales leads and attracting freelance work.
 The third edition goes into much more detail about these approaches.
 We’re proud of the book and the great reviews and testimonials we got from it (check out the Amazon page).

 The geeks and techies amongst you might have seen one of Chris’ nerdier works from his earlier programming and IT-centric career, on topics with mainstream appeal such as GDI+ programming in C#.
 If you are really curious you can still find Chris’ older books on eBay, Amazon used, in junk shops and second-hand markets.